gvlos/academic-kickstart/content/post/verri2022/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []

-# Enable math on this page?
-math: false
 ---

 During my period at [MaLGa](https://malga.unige.it/), I had the pleasure to speak with professor [Alessandro Verri](https://person.dibris.unige.it/verri-alessandro/) about topics such as artificial intelligence, faith, consciousness.

 Below you will find the English version of the interview.
-The original Italian version is available as a pdf [here]("static/files/AV_italiano.pdf") or as a podcast [here]().
+The original Italian version is available as a pdf [here]("../files/AV_italiano.pdf") or as a podcast [here]().

 ----------------------------------------------------------------------------------------
 The following is my conversation with Prof. Alessandro Verri.